Note

 The App Service plan UI shows you how many Hybrid Connections are being used and by what apps.

-Select the Hybrid Connection to see details.
+To see details, select the Hybrid Connection.
 You can see all the information that you saw at the app view.
 You can also see how many other apps in the same plan are using that Hybrid Connection.

 Pricing

 In addition to there being an App Service plan SKU requirement, there's an extra cost to using Hybrid Connections.
-There's a charge for each listener used by a Hybrid Connection.
+There's a charge for each listener that a Hybrid Connection uses.
 The listener is the Hybrid Connection Manager.
-If you had five Hybrid Connections supported by two Hybrid Connection Managers, that would be 10 listeners.
+If you had five Hybrid Connections supported by two Hybrid Connection Managers that would be 10 listeners.
 For more information, see Service Bus pricing.

 Adding a Hybrid Connection to your app programmatically